WHAT WARRIORS SAY ABOUT BREATH-BODY-MIND™

 Healing Our Heroes: Treatment Techniques to Support Family Resiliency

-“While attending a 2-day Breath-Body-Mind workshop with Dr. Richard Brown I felt a sensation of wholeness.
+“After serving in Iraq I began to experience post-traumatic stress in all its complexity.
+9 years later, while attending a 2-day Breath-Body-Mind workshop with Dr. Richard Brown I felt a sensation of wholeness.
 The feeling was fleeting, but I now knew that it could once again be achieved.
 I began to consistently practice what I learned from Dr. Brown.
 Able to calm my body and mind, I began to thrive.
 I began to feel life inside of me.”

 “Disconnected and detached for so long, the love known only to my thinking mind began to fill my heart.
 For the first time I was able to embrace my 4-year-old son and truly experience shared love and motherhood.
 Also for the first time I felt a more profound and deeper closeness to my spouse who had long awaited our emotional bonding.
 I have tapped into my inner resources and have found new meaning and purpose.
 I have arrived and feel welcome home.”